Create a Streaming pipeline

 - Log in to the Matillion Hub.

-- Click ☰ → Designer.
+- Click ☰ then Designer.

 - Select your project.

-- Click Add streaming pipeline.
+- Click Add Streaming pipeline to create a new Streaming pipeline.

-The rest of this guide will explain how to set up your streaming pipeline.
+The rest of this guide will explain how to set up your Streaming pipeline.

 Pipeline details

-To start creating your streaming pipeline, first complete these fields:
+To start creating your Streaming pipeline, first complete these fields:

 Name